pranav-rajput/CryptoVault/README.md

 # 🔐 CryptoVault : Securing Cloud Storage

 This is a final-year Computer Science Engineering project that provides a secure cloud-based file storage system.
 Users can register, log in, and securely upload/download encrypted text files.
-Files are encrypted using the **NLCA (Non-Linear Cellular Automata)** algorithm on the server side before being uploaded to **Amazon S3**, and decrypted upon download to ensure end-to-end security.
+Files are encrypted using the **NLCA (New Lightweight Cryptographic algorithm)** algorithm on the server side before being uploaded to **Amazon S3**, and decrypted upon download to ensure end-to-end security.

 ---